-By April 15, 2019 at 5:00 pm CST, applicants must submit the following materials to Sara Mehta, Assistant Director of Fellowships in UChicagoGRAD, via e-mail (email@example.com).
+By April 15, 2020 at 5:00 pm CST, applicants must submit the following materials to Beth Powers, Director of Fellowships in UChicagoGRAD, via e-mail (firstname.lastname@example.org).
 Selection decisions are generally announced by June 1.

-- Fuerstenberg Application and Financial Summary Form (Click here);
+- Fuerstenberg Application and Financial Summary Form (Click here: Fuerstenberg Application 2020);

 - One-page statement (500 words or less) that describes the applicant’s research interests and how the Fuerstenberg Fellowship will assist in reaching academic goals;

-- Official University of Chicago transcript listing courses and grades (Note: student can request that e-transcripts be sent to Sara Mehta at firstname.lastname@example.org);
+- Official University of Chicago transcript listing courses and grades (Note: student can request that e-transcripts be sent to Beth Powers at (email@example.com);

-- Two letters of recommendation, one of which must be from the applicant’s advisor (Note: recommenders can send letters to Sara Mehta at email@example.com).
+- Two letters of recommendation, one of which must be from the applicant’s advisor (Note: recommenders can send letters to Beth Powers at (firstname.lastname@example.org).